 Does acupuncture work?

 According to the NIH Consensus Statement on Acupuncture, there have been many studies on acupuncture’s potential usefulness, but results have been mixed because of complexities with study design and size, as well as difficulties with choosing and using placebos or sham acupuncture.
-However, promising results have emerged, showing efficacy of acupuncture, for example, in adult postoperative and chemotherapy nausea and vomiting and in postoperative dental pain.
+However, promising results have emerged, showing efficacy of acupuncture, for example, in adult postoperative and chemotherapy nausea and vomiting, as well as in postoperative dental pain.
 There are other situations–such as addiction, stroke rehabilitation, headache, menstrual cramps, tennis elbow, fibromyalgia, myofascial pain, osteoarthritis, low-back pain, carpal tunnel syndrome, and asthma–in which acupuncture may be useful as an adjunct treatment or an acceptable alternative or be included in a comprehensive management program.
 An NCCAM-funded study recently showed that acupuncture provides pain relief, improves function for people with osteoarthritis of the knee, and serves as an effective complement to standard care.
 Further research is likely to uncover additional areas where acupuncture interventions will be useful.

 NIH has funded a variety of research projects on acupuncture.
-These grants have been funded by NCCAM, its predecessor the Office of Alternative Medicine, and other NIH institutes and centers.
+These grants have been funded by NCCAM, its predecessor, the Office of Alternative Medicine, and other NIH institutes and centers.

 - Visit the NCCAM Web site, or call the NCCAM Clearinghouse for more information on scientific findings about acupuncture.